 At the beginning, middle, and end of the semester you will complete course surveys designed to prompt reflection on your learning beliefs and behaviors and the various learning experiences in this course.
+The surveys are graded on a complete/incomplete basis.
 Results of these assessments will not affect your final grade in the course, but failure to complete any of the surveys will result in an Incomplete for the course.